Creative Words

 At LexisNexis, I got to work with lots of markup people like myself, but also with most XML technologies out there (we even invented some new ones ourselves).
 I did a lot of legal commentary, which is pretty much what it sounds like.
 For example, I converted the venerable 104-volume Halsbury’s Laws of England (Wikipedia describes Halsbury’s as “a uniquely comprehensive encyclopaedia of law [that] provides the only complete narrative statement of law in England and Wales”) from RTF to XML, and I wrote pipelines to produce consolidated tables of cases, statutes and indices.
 I learned a lot about English legislation and their legal system.

-I then spent two years working for a Danish legal publisher, Karnov Group, merging Karnov’s Swedish legislation libraries with those of recent acquisition Norstedts juridik‘s, and converting legal commentary in MS Word format to DocBook XML.
+I spent two years working for a Danish legal publisher, Karnov Group, merging Karnov’s Swedish legislation libraries with those of recent acquisition Norstedts juridik‘s, and converting legal commentary in MS Word format to DocBook XML.
 I also introduced XProc pipelining to their publishing processes, always a win.

 All in all, markup is not a bad way of making a living.